 Continue reading WooCommerce: 10 Most Popular Free Plugins

 Surprisingly enough, variable products with a price range display two prices: at the top right you find the “parent” product price, displayed as a range; but once you select a variation, a second price appear just above the variation add to cart.
 Somewhat confusing.

-In today’s snippet, we’ll see once and for all how to replace the top right variable product price with the one of the current variation, while also hiding the variation price.
-Therefore, you’ll see a single price on the single product page for variable products!
+In today’s solution, we’ll see once and for all how to replace the top right variable product price with the one of the current variation, while also hiding the variation price.
+Therefore, you’ll see a single price on the single product page for variable products.
 Enjoy!